 Now, What’s a Toll-Free Code?

-If you look in your messages on your phone, you probably have one of these, too!
-In fact, HubSpot uses 844 for their toll-free SMS communication.
+If you look in your messages on your phone, you probably have one of these, too.
+In fact, HubSpot uses 844 for its toll-free SMS communication.

 Using Shortcodes vs. Toll-Free Codes

 You may be scratching your head at this point.
 Shortcodes and toll-free codes both send and receive messages, so why would it matter which one you use?

 Here’s why.
 Shortcodes and toll-free SMS are routed in different infrastructures, affecting deliverability.
 If you plan on sending high-volume messages, like appointment reminders or verifications, shortcode may be a better option.
 A toll-free code would work but it could be filtered by a service provider.